Computers & Tech

 A personal goal of mine is to consume less of this stuff if I can help it, putting more of my time toward some of my actual interests that fill my life with meaning, whatever it's worth.
 While there isn't much harm in watching a video while making dinner or listening to a podcast out on my walk, at some point I feel like it's controlling my life and filling the downtime that I could be spending having an original thought or two.

 I've tried my hand at making internet content of my own in the past to varying degrees of success.
 You can find most of it on my YouTube channel, which is linked in the "My Stuff" page.
 I'd like to get back to it someday, but I lost motivation for it years ago and I fear it will be too difficult to come back.
 I've always struggled with keeping from comparing myself to my peers, and the constant in-your-face nature of online view counts, subscriber/follower counts putting your exact merit as a creator, as a person, into a clear numerical value is a toxic environment to exist in.
-If I can find it within myself to just push past this chokepoint and learn to make videos for the fun of it again, I might be able to get back into the swing of things.
+I would like to find it within myself to push past this chokepoint and learn to make videos for the fun of it again, but at the same time, my creative interests have drifted elsewhere over the years.

 Music